![]() |

 help developing routines, you can go to www.flylady.net

 to sign up at no cost or just to check out what she's about.
+No obligations on her website, and nothing you need to pay for.
 If you'd like her book to get you started, you can read

 Believe me,